 your local park.
 Working out with a group of people with similar goals will

 - Put up visual cues to stay motivated.
-Hard to ignore that photo of the polka dot bikini and that pair of yellow swim shorts you’ve magnet-ed to the fridge?
+Hard to ignore that photo of the polka dot bikini or pair of yellow swim shorts you’ve magnet-ed to the fridge?
 Let them be a reminder to stay focused on your goal of wearing that coveted swimwear, or that cocktail dress, or that smaller-size suit on party day.
 Visual cues will help you stick to your healthy eating plan and exercise routine.
-If the clothes idea doesn’t work for you, a number can also serve as a visual reminder of the pounds you would like to lose.
+If the clothes idea doesn’t work for you, a goal number can also serve as a visual reminder of the pounds you would like to lose.
 Put up photos and magnets, carry key chains, or wear necklaces and stickers on your exercise shirts or sneakers with that magic number.
-They’ll help keep you focused and put you in a positive mindset each time you see your goal.
+They’ll help keep you focused and put you in a work harder mindset each time you see what you've committed to.

 On Party Day…